 - HHPD 1.
-For the non-residential development component, HPD supports a fee-in-lieu of on-site affordable housing to the Housing Trust Fund of not less than an amount equal to the planned unit development fee rate current at the time of site plan submittal times the bonus square footage dedicated to a non-residential use. - HHPD 2.
-For residential development, HPD supports an on-site affordable housing dedication consisting of at least 50% two or more bedroom rental units.
+For the non-residential development component, HPD supports a fee-in-lieu of on-site affordable housing to the Housing Trust Fund of not less than an amount equal to the planned unit development fee rate current at the time of site plan submittal times the bonus square footage dedicated to a non-residential use. - Update 1: According to LDC 2.5.2.B.2, developments with no residential units may only exceed the baseline by providing a fee-in-lieu.
+Please provide additional detail on how the non-residential bonus area requirements will be satisfied by an on-site dedication, the proposed phasing of the affordable units, and the proposed partnership with a third-party organization. - HHPD 2.
+For residential development, HPD supports an on-site affordable housing dedication consisting of at least 50% two or more-bedroom rental units. - Update 1: For the development with residential units, please provide additional detail on the proposed percentage of affordable units, the proposed income limits of the affordable units, and the proposed bedroom mix for the affordable units.